sa-tre/satre-specification/docs/source/standard.md

 ### 3.2 Identity and access management

-The ability of the organisation to ensure the right people (identities) can access the tools and data they need and no more.
+The ability of the TRE organisation to ensure the right people (identities) can access the tools and data they need and no more.

 | Statement | Guidance |
 | --------- | -------- |